Bardwell Road: Schools

 Bardwell Road is the location of the Dragon School, a well-known preparatory school.
 The second headmaster, Charles Cotterill Lynam (known as the "Skipper"), took a building lease on land to the southeast of Bardwell Road in 1893.
 In 1894, Lynam's Oxford Preparatory School was established on this site. £4,000 was quickly raised through subscriptions from local parents for the erection of new school buildings.
 The school moved from its previous location at 17 Crick Road within a year.
-The choice of its new location proved to be a wise one and the school has prospered as the Dragon School on this site to the present day.
+The choice of its new location proved to be a wise one, and the school has prospered as the Dragon School on this site to the present day.

 The Bardwell Road Centre, one of the two locations of St Clare's College, is to be found here as well.

 Wychwood School for girls is located on the southern corner of Bardwell Road and Banbury Road, at the western end.
 On the north side of the road is the Preparatory School for Oxford High School, formerly the site of Greycotes School.
 Peter Snow notes the cars delivering and collecting school children in Bardwell Road, part of what he terms "Dragonland".

 Location

-Northmoor Road, Charlbury Road lead off Bardwell Road and Chadlington Road is at the far end from the Banbury Road, all leading to Linton Road.
+Northmoor Road and Charlbury Road lead north off Bardwell Road, and Chadlington Road continues north at the far eastern end from the Banbury Road, all leading to Linton Road.
 To the south is Park Town, connected via Dragon Lane along the edge of the Dragon School site.

 Off the road at the eastern end is the Cherwell Boathouse, down a lane at the junction with Chadlington Road next to the Dragon School playing fields, where punts can be rented for use on the River Cherwell.